apoc64/PetPicker/README.md

 ### Running the app on a device
 You will need an Apple developer account.
 You can visit the Apple developer site at: https://developer.apple.com/

+### Using the API
+All API calls are made in the PPApi.swift service.
+To change the backend, you can change the baseUrl constant in that file.

 ## Contributors
 * Tyler Westlie: https://github.com/tywestlie